 At Franklin Pierce University, we believe that every individual has the right to be treated with dignity and respect and we support the creation and maintenance of a safe and positive living and learning environment.
 To that end, the information contained on this web page was developed to educate the Pierce Community regarding issues of sexual misconduct through awareness and prevention.

 Franklin Pierce University buildings, grounds and parking areas are private property.
 Community members may use campus facilities for advertised public events or as members of the University's athletic complex.
-Students' guests must register at Campus Safety as a guest of a currently enrolled student.
+Students' guests must register online as a guest of a currently enrolled student.
 Persons visiting a specific department or facility should stop at Campus Safety to obtain a visitor pass.
 All vendors must be registered at Campus Safety with the approval of Student Activities or the host department.
 Unauthorized persons found on campus will be deemed trespassers and may be subject to criminal prosecution.

 Administrative buildings are secured at the earliest possible hour, given their projected use each day.
 Exterior doors to residence halls are locked 24 hours a day, except those residence halls which also house meeting space or offices, which are unlocked during times the area is in use or the office(s) are open.
 Exterior residence hall keyways are changed annually.
 Campus Safety Officers and Residence Life staff periodically patrol campus to check for propped doors, as well as other safety issues.